La Blue Girl: Censorship issues

 Censorship is practiced differently both in Japan and in the U.S. due to their different laws: Japanese law technically discourages showing of genital hair or explicit genitalia, while the United States is more concerned about forbidding the display of sexual acts involving people under 18.
 Hence, there are censoring mosaics in Japan and scene removals and different ages of characters in the U.S.

 While not featuring the censoring mosaics of the original Japanese version, the U.S. release of La Blue Girl was edited during the initial VHS release and all scenes featuring Miko's companion Nin-Nin engaged in a sexual act were removed, probably to avoid the charge of hebephilia.

 For similar reasons, the age of the heroine was also altered: initially stated to be a 16-year-old high-schooler in the original Japanese version, she is an 18-year-old college student in the U.S. version.
 The various U.S. DVD releases contain this edited version.

-In the U.K., the British Board of Film Classification famously refused to give it a certificate; meaning it was banned from release in the region.
+In the U.K., the British Board of Film Classification refused to give it a certificate; meaning it was banned from release in the region.